 - Teacher and TPS must approve the Audit option.
 Send email to TPS Support to request this.

 - Audit option requests are approved at the discretion of the teacher and TPS.
 Audit option requests will generally not be considered after:

 - Summer course (6 class weeks): No restrictions

-- Full Year course (32 class weeks): Saturday prior to start of class week 25
+- Full Year course (32 class weeks): Saturday at end of class week 24

-- Fall or Spring Term course (16 class weeks): Saturday prior to start of class week 13
+- Fall or Spring Term course (16 class weeks): Saturday at end of class week 12

 Because students taking a class in an audit status may be less likely to take a follow-on course, we will accept non-audit students in priority over audit students, and we generally will not enroll Audit students until after August 1 (June 1 for summer classes).

-Course drops after class starts are subject to the following conditions and provisions:
+Course drops before class starts are subject to the following provisions and conditions: